How to Know If Your Job Is Your Calling

 The Question Underneath the Question

-When you ask "Is my job my calling?" you are really asking something deeper:
+When you ask "Is my job my calling?", you are really asking something deeper: Am I where I am supposed to be?

 And the answer might surprise you.
 Sometimes you are exactly where God wants you — not because the job is perfect, but because He is doing something in you through the imperfection.

 Before you run from your current job, ask God: "Are You done with me here?"
+If the answer is yes, move.
+If the answer is "not yet," stay — and stay with purpose.

 A Prayer for Clarity About Your Work

 Lord, I show up every day.
 I do the work.
 But I do not know if this is it.

-I do not know if this job is where You want me or just where I landed.
+I do not know if this job is where You want me, or just where I landed.

 Give me eyes to see what You are doing.
-If this is my calling, help me embrace it fully.
+If this is part of my calling, help me embrace it fully.
 If it is not, give me the courage and wisdom to move toward what is.

 Amen.